maelfabien/Graph2Speak/README.md

 ## Interactive web application

 We also provide a `streamlit` web application to visualize the differences between the graphs.
+First run the pipeline mentioned above, or use the pre-computed graphs we provide.
 To run it, simply type `streamlit run app.py` and open `http://localhost:8501/`.

 ![](images/app.png)

-# Results section
+# Results

 Graph2Speak improves speaker identification in conversational data for which a graph can be built.
 We report below the performances of Graph2Speak on several episodes: